This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Care for your wound:

 Care for your wound as directed to prevent infection and help it heal.
 Wash your hands with soap and warm water before and after you care for your wound.
 You may need to keep the wound dry for the first 24 to 48 hours.
-Carefully wash the wound with soap and water, and then dry the area.
+When your healthcare provider says it is okay, wash around your wound with soap and water, or as directed.
+Gently pat the area dry.
 Do not use alcohol or hydrogen peroxide to clean your wound unless you are directed to.

 - If your wound was covered with a bandage, leave your bandage on as long as directed.
 Bandages keep your wound clean and protected.
 They can also prevent swelling.
 Ask when and how to change your bandage.
 Be careful not to apply the bandage or tape too tightly.
 This could cut off blood flow and cause more injury.